10 things you must do in South West WA

 The natural treasure that is crammed into the southwestern pocket of WA is inexplicable.

 And this sublime beauty is backed by famous wine regions, iconic structures, exhilarating experiences, and so much more.

 Couple that with some of WA’s most-loved cities and towns, including the state capital, Perth, and the stage is set for an unforgettable escape.

 Here is just a handful of the many, many highlights…

 A sea of majestic green greets visitors to Walpole-Nornalup National Park, and a wander along the Valley of the Giants Tree Top Walk is the best way to admire it.

 This 600m-long path is suspended 40m high, providing exceptional viewing opportunities of cloud-piercing tingle trees that form part of the wider Walpole Wilderness.
 While the treetop walk is one of the best things to do in South West WA, it’s just one of many attractions and activities in this dazzling national park.

-Book now: BIG4 Denmark Ocean Beach Holiday Park.
+Nearby park: BIG4 Denmark Ocean Beach Holiday Park.

 This structure earns attention aplenty for its ranking as the southern hemisphere’s longest timber piled jetty, extending a hefty 1.84km in length.